Theory of Coulomb blockaded transport in realistic Majorana nanowires: Nanowire Hamiltonians

 , where the linewidth $\eta$ is assumed to be infinitesimal.\\ We can pick out the sub-density matrix at energy level $\epsilon_n$ by integrating the density matrix over the bound state range $[\epsilon_n-a,\epsilon_n+b]$, i.e.,

 Note that the integration grid needs to be much finer than the linewidth $\eta$, so the numerical discrete integration can be close to the continuous integration.
-The benefit of using density matrix is that we can find the degenerate wavefunctions of energy $\epsilon_n$ by diagonalizing the sub-density matrix $\rho_{wire}^{(n)}$ and get eigenvalues $\lambda_m$ and eigen-wavefunction $\phi_{n,m}$.
+The benefit of using density matrix is that we can find the degenerate wave functions of energy $\epsilon_n$ by diagonalizing the sub-density matrix $\rho_{wire}^{(n)}$ and get eigenvalues $\lambda_m$ and eigenwave function $\phi_{n,m}$.
 Then we can express the sub-density matrix as